 Thanks be to God that His Son Jesus has come as a light for all the nations, and shines the light of His love upon us, and into our hearts.
-May we use that light to illumine the lives of those who still live in the darknesses of fear, self-loathing, oppression and abuse, grief, loneliness and pain, and may that light illuminate their path to find the Christ-child.
+May we use that light to illumine the lives of those who still live in the darknesses of fear, self-loathing, oppression and abuse, grief, loneliness and pain, and light their path to find the Christ-child.